uzak/etymolog/README.md

 All directives are valid from the point where they are encountered until the end-of-the file.

+### Tags

+Finally you can tag a word.
+On a line there can be any number of tags, all of which apply to the word preceding it:

+    Thames #river #UK
+    sa:danu -> danube #river

+All tags are case-insensitive and stored in lower case.

 ## Tools
 ### dump.py
 TODO